The Clayer: Surfacing

 Diana's work has been featured on the cover of Ceramics Monthly as well as in numerous other publications such as, American Craft, Sunset, InStyle, Domino, Madame Figaro to name a few.
 Diana has participated in numerous solo and group exhibitions in the U.S. Japan and Europe and currently exhibits her work in galleries and fine boutiques throughout the world.

-In 2010, after a long solitary studio practice, Diana decided it was time to return to teaching to share her techniques, discoveries and inspiration with fellow ceramists and artists and has taught workshops at, Arrowmont School of Crafts, Santa Fe Clay, Metchosin International Summer School of The Arts, The Hawaii Potters Guild, Mudfire Clayworks, Squam Art Workshops, Sierra Nevada College, Heath Ceramics and out of her San Francisco studio and online with Creativebug.
+In 2010, after a long solitary studio practice, Diana decided it was time to return to teaching to share her techniques, discoveries and inspiration with fellow ceramists and artists and has taught workshops at, Arrowmont School of Crafts, Clay Push in Australia, Santa Fe Clay, Metchosin International Summer School of The Arts, The Hawaii Potters Guild, Mudfire Clayworks, Squam Art Workshops, Sierra Nevada College, Heath Ceramics and online with Creativebug.

 Frequently Asked Questions (FAQ's)